oracle-livelabs/database-maa/zdm-physical-offline/target-database-prov-prep/target-database-prov-prep.md

 4. Configure Database Software Image.

-   Select Database Version as "19c"   (Same as the Major Version of your Source Database)
+   Select database version as "19c"   (Same as the Major Version of your Source Database)

-   Select PSU as 19.16.0.0 ( In case you have selected different version for Source ,then select that version )
+   Select PSU as 19.16.0.0 ( In case you have selected different version for Source Database in Lab 2 ,then select that version )

    Upload Oracle Home Patch inventory ouput generated in Task 1 as below.